Cnidoscolus aconitifolius: Cultivation

-Chaya is easy to grow and it suffers little insect damage.
+Chaya can be grown as a potherb, preferring full sun and a warm climate.
+It is easy to grow and it suffers little insect damage.
 It may be a tender perennial in the United States, but persists in climates such as Florida.
-It is tolerant of heavy rain and has some drought tolerance.
-Propagation is normally by woody stem cuttings about 6-12 inches long, as seeds are produced only rarely.
+It is tolerant of heavy rain and has some drought.
+Propagation is normally by woody stem cuttings about 15–30 cm long, as seeds are rarely produced.
 Early growth is slow as roots are slow to develop on the cuttings, so leaves are not harvested until the second year.
-Thereafter, chaya leaves may be harvested continuously so long as no more than 50% of the leaves are removed from the plant, in order to guarantee healthy new plant growth.
+Thereafter, chaya leaves may be harvested continuously provided that more than 50% of the leaves are removed from the plant, in order to guarantee healthy new plant growth.

 A USDA study in Puerto Rico reported that higher yields of greens could be obtained with chaya than any other vegetable they had studied.
-In another study chaya leaves were found to contain substantially greater amounts of nutrients than spinach leaves.
+In another study, chaya leaves were found to contain substantially greater amounts of nutrients than spinach leaves.

-The numerous white flowers of the plants attract butterflies.

-Consumption
+Cultivars

+There are four well-known cultivars, Chayamansa, Estrella, Picuda, and Redonda.
+Cultivars Chayamansa, Estrella, and Redonda cannot produce seeds or fruit due to unviable pollen, while Picuda and other cultivars can.
+These cultivars have fewer urticating hairs compared to other cultivars and the wild type of the species, and are thus more common in culinary use.

+Toxicity

-Some varieties have stinging hairs and require gloves for harvesting.
-Cooking destroys the stinging hairs as well as toxins found in the raw plant.
-Chaya is one of the most productive green vegetables.
+The raw leaves contain large quantities of toxic cyanogenic glycosides, in addition to the irritating sap typical of the Euphorbiaceae family.
+Some varieties also have stinging hairs and require gloves for harvesting.
+Thorough cooking destroys both the stinging hairs and toxins found in the raw plant.

+Care should be taken to avoid contact between raw plant material and one's mucous membranes including the mouth, eyes, genitals, nose, inner ears, or any otherwise open wound or injury.
+Complications can occur, from mild irritation to severe burning pain and in more serious cases, temporary blindness if it enters the eyes, or a temporary loss of smell or taste if it touches the nose or mouth.

+While raw consumption is discouraged, some sources state that no more than five raw leaves can be eaten per day.
+However, to avoid the risk of poisoning, leaves must be cooked for 5–15 minutes before eating, with 20 minutes being recommended most often in recipes.
+Additionally, aluminum utensils should not be used to cook chaya, as there is a risk of the plant's toxins reacting with aluminum, making the dish unsafe to eat.

+Uses

+It is a popular leaf vegetable in some regional Mexican and other Central American cuisines, used similarly to cooked Swiss chard or spinach.
+Young leaves and the tender stem tips can be eaten boiled, steamed or stir-fried, and has a mild, sometimes umami taste with a distinct crunchy texture that is retained after cooking.